ysraell/random-forest-mc/README.md

 - ~~Add typy check at pre-commit.~~ [Deprecated]
 - Discover how automate the unit tests for test with each compatible minor version.
 - ~~Turn the model (object instance from the class of the model) callable: define inside the `__call__` to use `useForest`, `testForest` and `testForestProbs`, in the follow terms:~~ [Done]
-- Mssing data issue:
-    - Data Imputation using the Forest (with and without true label).
-    - Prediction with missing values, approaches:
-        - *A*) only for numeric feature, `useTree` must be functional and branching when missing value, combining classes at leaves with their probabilities (duplicate the tree in each node with missing value)), for categorical features, use the default value branching already implemented and working well.
-        - *B*) Use imputation data before prediction.
-Different from *A*, choose the value with the higher probability.
-        - *C*) (User) Set a default value for each feature a priori.
-When facing a missing value, use the given default value.
 - Add parameter for limit depth, min sample to leaf, min feature completed cycles.
 - Find out how prevent the follow error msg: `cannot take a larger sample than population when 'replace=false'`.
 It's maybe interesting to have duplicate rows because during the growing the tree we may consider a different structure of decision reusing values (feature).
 In fact, the algorithm will prevent the creation of a duplicated decision node.
 We may set as a input parameter (boolean), or in the same way but with a third parameter to change to `True` when we got a error.
 Consider a possible performance decreasing this third parameter (using `try` may works?).
 - Add parameter for active validation score (like loss) for each set of a given number of trees generated.